tmaus/serverless-nextjs-ipfs/README.md

-#  Serverless && NextJS && IPFS
+#  Serverless & NextJS & IPFS

+Executing 'serverless' command does not go through and fails with error as below.

 ## Reproducing
 Please clone and execute the two commands